parcel-bundler/lightningcss/website/pages/docs.md

 console.log(new TextDecoder().decode(code));
 ```

+Note that the `bundle` and visitor APIs are not currently available in the WASM build.

 ## With webpack

 [css-minimizer-webpack-plugin](https://webpack.js.org/plugins/css-minimizer-webpack-plugin/) has built in support for Lightning CSS.
 To use it, first install Lightning CSS in your project with a package manager like npm or Yarn: